Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Influence Maximization Semi-Bandit

-Similar to the existing approaches for linear bandits, we exploit the linear generalization to develop a learning algorithm for ICSB.
+Similar to the existing approaches for linear bandits~\cite{abbasi2011improved, dani2008stochastic}, we exploit the linear generalization to develop a learning algorithm for ICSB.
 Without loss of generality, we assume that $\| x_{e} \|_2 \leq 1$ for all $e \in \cE$.
 Moreover, we use $\bX \in \Re^{|\cE| \times d}$ to denote the feature matrix, i.e., the row of $\bX$ associated with edge $e$ is $x_{e}\transpose$.
-Note that if a learning agent does not know how to construct good features, it can always choose the na\"{i}ve feature matrix $\bX=\bI \in \Re^{|\cE| \times |\cE|}$.
+Note that if a learning agent does not know how to construct good features, it can always choose the na\"{i}ve feature matrix $\bX=\bI \in \Re^{|\cE| \times |\cE|}$ and have no generalization model across edges.
 We refer to the special case $\bX=\bI \in \Re^{|\cE| \times |\cE|}$ as the \emph{tabular} case.
-In the tabular case, we assume no generalization model across edges.